-Definition of Annual Exclusion Gift
+Definition and Examples of an Annual Exclusion Gift

 How Annual Exclusion Gifting Works

-In addition, gifts made to a spouse who is a U.S. citizen are exempt from gift taxes altogether due to the unlimited marital deduction, while gifts made to a spouse who is not a U.S. citizen have their own annual exclusion amount which was $134,000 for 2010, $136,000 for 2011, $139,000 for 2012, $143,000 for 2013 and $145,000 for 2014.
+Gifts made to a spouse who is a U.S. citizen are exempt from gift taxes because of the unlimited marital deduction.
+Gifts made to a spouse who is not a U.S. citizen have an annual exclusion amount of $159,000 for 2021 and $164,000 in 2022.